jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 tags: [CUDA, TensorFlow]
 ---

-This tutorial explains how get your NVIDIA graphics card working with for deep learning.
+This tutorial explains how get your NVIDIA graphics card working for deep learning.

 <b>Table of contents</b>
 * TOC